originrose/cortex/README.md

 ## Gradient descent

-`cortex` contains a gradient descent sub-library, which is located in the `cortex.optimise.*` namespaces.
-Its interface is currently undergoing rapid change, but more documentation will be coming soon.
+`cortex` contains a sub-library for performing instrumented gradient descent, which is located in the `cortex.optimise.*` namespaces.
+See the namespace docstring for `cortex.optimise.descent` for example usage.